Hyperbolic Spin Liquids

+This document contains the proofs, derivations, and technical/implementation details on the applied methods described below.

+\labeledsection{Symmetric three-edge coloring on hyperbolic $\{2m,3\}$ lattices}{ Definitions of the mathematical objects introduced in \cref{App:coloring}; constructive proof of the existence of a symmetry-compatible three-edge coloring for infinite hyperbolic $\{p,3\}$ lattices with even $p=2m$ (\cref{SM:3edge-inf}); compatibility with translation symmetry (\cref{SM:3edge-PBC}). } In this section, we give technical details on the systematic procedure for constructing a symmetry-compatible three-edge coloring for hyperbolic $\{p,3\}$ lattices with even $p=2m$ introduced in \cref{App:coloring}.
+We define all the relevant mathematical objects and constructively prove the existence of the symmetric coloring under the given conditions.

-In this section, we describe a systematic procedure to construct a symmetry-compatible 3-edge coloring for hyperbolic $\{p,3\}$ lattices with even $p=2m$.
-To define an exactly solvable Kitaev model on a graph, one must first ensure the graph admits a 3-edge coloring, that is, a coloring of edges with at most three colors such that no two edges with a common vertex have the same color.
-Infinite $\{2m,3\}$ lattices are bipartite graphs, for which K\H{o}nig's theorem ensures they are 3-edge colorable~\cite{Diestel:2017}.
-However, an arbitrary 3-edge coloring does not generically exhibit the infinitely many reflection symmetries that are necessary to unambiguously determine the $\mathbb{Z}_2$ flux in each plaquette via Lieb's lemma (see main text).
-Here, we utilize the space-group symmetries of the $\{2m,3\}$ lattice to construct a 3-edge coloring\footnote{Hyperbolic triangle group symmetries were also used to construct three-colorings for hyperbolic tilings in Ref.~\onlinecite{Higgott:2023}.} that exhibits infinitely many reflection symmetries (\cref{SM:3edge-inf}), allowing for a complete determination of the ground-state flux in every plaquette.
+To define an exactly solvable Kitaev model on a graph, one must first ensure the graph admits a three-edge coloring, that is, a coloring of edges with at most three colors such that no two edges with a common vertex have the same color.
+Infinite $\{2m,3\}$ lattices are bipartite graphs, for which K\H{o}nig's theorem ensures they are three-edge colorable~\cite{Diestel:2017}.
+However, an arbitrary three-edge coloring does not generically exhibit the infinitely many reflection symmetries that are necessary to unambiguously determine the $\mathbb{Z}_2$ flux in each plaquette via Lieb's lemma (see main text).
+Here, we utilize the space-group symmetries of the $\{2m,3\}$ lattice to construct a three-edge coloring\footnote{Hyperbolic triangle group symmetries were also used to construct three-colorings for hyperbolic tilings in Ref.~\onlinecite{Higgott:2023}.} that exhibits infinitely many reflection symmetries (\cref{SM:3edge-inf}), allowing for a complete determination of the ground-state flux in every plaquette.
 We also determine a sufficient condition on the translation group $\Gamma$ for the corresponding Bravais unit cell to respect those same symmetries (\cref{SM:3edge-PBC}).
-Throughout this section, we make frequent use of various mathematical results collected in \cref{SM:3edge-math}.